 Noncompliance with wage and hour laws can result in fines, back pay, front pay, penalties up to $11,000 per violation, and possible imprisonment for willful violations.
 A recent DOL investigation resulted in the largest wages-and-tips case settlement in the history of the restaurant industry, totaling over $6.8 million in penalties and wage repayments.
 Additionally, President Obama

 recently directed the DOL to revise its regulations pertaining to employee overtime, and the IRS released final rules on automatic gratuities that took effect January 1, 2014.

-To help restaurant industry employers ensure full compliance with pertinent state and federal wage & hour laws, Personnel Concepts has introduced a comprehensive Restaurant Industry Wage & Hour Compliance Program.
+To help restaurant industry employers ensure full compliance with pertinent state and federal wage and hour laws, Personnel Concepts has introduced a comprehensive Restaurant Industry Wage and Hour Compliance Program.
 Our exclusive program is designed to help you audit your current pay practices to ensure that you are not committing the most common violations.
-This program also provides reference materials and documentation forms that you can use whenever a wage & hour, overtime, or child labor issue arises.
+This program also provides reference materials and documentation forms that you can use whenever a wage and hour, overtime, or child labor issue arises.
 It includes a comprehensive compliance guide (including guidance from an attorney on common violations), self-audit checklists, and mandatory tip credit notices (where applicable).

 Who Needs It

 All restaurant industry employers, with one or more employees on payroll, must comply with various state and federal laws pertaining to wage & hour practices, tipping policies, overtime, and child labor.

 While many wage and hour laws contain complex provisions that can result in inadvertent errors, government auditors and inspectors take into account whether the employer demonstrated a good faith effort to comply.
 Posting compliance information in the workplace and using the customizable materials included in our program can help you demonstrate good faith compliance during an audit or inspection.